illinois/cs340-fa22-pixel-board-shared-middleware/README.md

 Request Data: JSON containing the following fields: `"id"` containing the token; `"row"` containing the row of the pixel to update; `"col"` containing the column of the pixel to update; and `"color"` containing the color to set that pixel to (as an index of the palette array).

-Response Status Codes: If everything is okay and the pixel is updated, `200 OK` is returned.
+Response Status Codes: If everything is okay and the pixel is updated, `200 OK` is returned as well as a `rate` indicating the number of milliseconds that must be waited until the next pixel update request.
 If the response has an invalid token (i.e. the PG isn't registered), `401 Unauthorized` is returned.
 Finally, if the PG is attempting to add a pixel too soon after the last one, `429 Too Many Requests` is returned.

 Response Headers: If and only if the `429 Too Many Requests` status code is returned, a `Retry-After` header is present to indicate, in seconds, how long the PG must wait to send another pixel.